gpdeepan2248-spec/Deepan/README.md

-//Deepan
+# Deepan
-c programming -- basics of use information
+# c programming -- basics of use information
-/*At its simplest, a C program is a list of instructions written in the C programming language that tells a computer exactly what to do.*/
+# /*At its simplest, a C program is a list of instructions written in the C programming language that tells a computer exactly what to do.*/

 #include <stdio.h>
  int main() {
     int num1, num2, sum;
     printf("Enter first integer: ");
     scanf("%d", &num1);